adriens/katacoda-scenarios/psql-trick/purge-partitions/step5.md

 Now we have exactly the same amount of rows on the two tables.

-Let's take a look at how we filled our tables, from statistics :
+Let's take a look at how we filled our tables, from statistics.
+Data distribution per month :

 ```
--- data distribution per month
 SELECT schemaname,relname,n_live_tup
 FROM pg_stat_user_tables
 where relname like 'logs_%'